What does the Bible say about planning ahead? Here are Bible verses on planning, some tools, how-to, and inspiration to get you started.

 There are affiliate links in this post.
 If you click through and make a purchase I receive a small commission at no greater cost to you.
 See my full disclosure.

-You might be wondering, “Should Christians even bother to plan ahead?
+Should Christians practice planning ahead?
+You might be wondering, “Should I even bother to plan ahead?
 If Jesus is going to return any day now, what does it matter?”

 Does the Bible address the subject of planning ahead?

 I think it does.
 Now I’m not saying you need to seek God for His will on what theme to have for your child’s birthday party, but the principle of planning ahead is biblical.
 That means you can apply it to not only your overall life and calling, but in your day-to-day living as well.